Msturroc/compiling-era52arl/README.md

       - Save the Makefile
       - Make the libhysplit.a library: `sudo make`
       - This should create a file called libhysplit.a inside the library folder.
-12. Make the era52arl program.
+10. Make the era52arl program.
       - This requires modifying a pair of makefiles.
       - The first should be in the main hysplit_data2arl folder, called ‘Makefile.inc.gfortran’
            - Various libraries are linked.
 Make sure the paths reflect real files on your system.
+Uncomment the appropriate lines (I had to uncomment the eccodes lines)
       - Next, there’s the makefile inside the era52arl directory.
            - First, make sure the Makefile.inc.gfortran is included.
            - To do this, change the line: